Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 Farm to Fargo Dinner at Rosewild at the Jasper Hotel

-The atmosphere is cool and welcoming with dining options for guests, both inside and out.
+The atmosphere is modern and welcoming, with dining options for guests inside and out.

 Rosewild incorporates hearth cooking and traditional preservation methods in its seasonal menu.